StrangeBeeCorp/docs/docs/thehive/setup/index.md

 !!!
 Info "F.A.Q"
     ### Can I upgrade from TheHive 4.0.x ?
-    _Yes, all TheHive 4.x can be updated to TheHive 5; the documentation is coming soon!_
+    _Yes, all TheHive 4.x can be updated to TheHive 5; Find how to update in [this dedicated guide](./installation/upgrade-from-4.x.md)._

     ### I use TheHive 3.x, can I upgrade my data to TheHive 5 ?
     _TheHive 3 is out of support since 31 December 2021.
 Please contact [StrangeBee](mailto:contact@strangebee.com) for further assistance._
-    __